-NALDR was created by the government in March 2006 to complement the work of the courts, and to resolve land disputes beyond the jurisdiction or capacity of the Cadastral Commission.
-Civil society groups have declined to join the NALDR for fear that the institution is biased, that they would be exploited by the government and would lose their independence.
-NALDR, made up of high ranking officials has been criticized as unsuitable for resolving sensitive land dispute cases as these usually involve police and military officials.
+The National Authority on Land Dispute Resolution (NALDR) was created by the Government in March 2006 to complement the work of the courts, and to resolve land disputes beyond the jurisdiction or capacity of the Cadastral Commission.
+Civil society groups have declined to join the NALDR for fear that the institution was biased, that they would be exploited by the Government and would lose their independence.
 As an alternative to formal membership in the NALDR, the NGOs would provide support and act as an independent monitor.
 However, since the NALDR was formed, its representatives have not met with the NGOs, despite the latter's request.
 The institution also creates a parallel level of bureaucracy without a clear mandate or terms of cooperation with the Cadastral Commission.
 This has undermined the role and rule of the courts and the Cadastral Commission in adjudicating land cases.